 Address: 2057 Sawtelle Blvd, Los Angeles, CA 90025

 It’s a café with a twist.
-Classic breakfast offerings at Sqirl are mixed with inventive items like mole with braised shortrib, queso, arugula, and crispy onion strips or the gluten free and vegan Green Goddess sandwich made with market greens, shaved root vegetables, and egg.
+Classic breakfast offerings at Sqirl are mixed with inventive items like mole with braised shortrib, queso, arugula, and crispy onion strips or the gluten free and vegetarian Green Goddess sandwich made with market greens, shaved root vegetables, and egg.
 Locals flock to the nondescript spot located in Los Angeles’ Silver Lake neighborhood where you can order breakfast food until 4 p.m.
 You can also shop for your favorite jams and preserves, all of which are made in-house and features local ingredients, at the same time.

 Address: 720 N Virgil Ave, Los Angeles, CA 90029

 Lukshon takes Southeast Asian cuisine onto a new level with its modern take and so far, people are embracing it.
 The sleek environment of this Culver City restaurant offers guests with its version of a “bahn mi,” basically a lobster roll mixed with pig-ear terrine or its aromatic green rice, made with bamboo rice, long beans, snow peas, bok choy, shishito, and edamame.
 The drink list at Lukshon is pretty impressive as well, highlighted by its irresistible single origin sampling teas and a couple handfuls of Japanese whiskies to choose from.

 Address: 3239 Helms Ave., Culver City, CA 90232